MichaelHabib04/ME-405-Repo/docs/State_Estimation.rst

    :alt: Romi line path
    :align: center
    :width: 75%
-Figure 3: Path of Romi traveling in a straight line of 600mm
+Figure 3: Path of Romi traveling in a straight line of 600mm; some drift is present

 Ultimately, our state estimator was useful because it allowed us to estimate the state variable s in real time, which was necessary for calculating global position.
 We used the distance traveled s to determine the end conditions of most of our pathing commands, and the X and Y global coordinates were used to develop our position controller.